 According to Duane Pozza, former FTC Assistant Director and past COMPLY speaker, “This upward trend in State AG enforcement actions should put every consumer-related industry on notice, whether it’s tech, health care, energy, financial services, sports and entertainment—take your pick."

-If you would like to learn more about how the states and their attorneys general are working to protect their citizens and enforce consumer protection laws, attend COMPLY2019 and join the session “State AGs Leading the Push on Consumer Protection.”
+If you would like to learn more about how the states and their attorneys general are working to protect their citizens and enforce consumer protection laws, catch up on the COMPLY session “State AGs Leading the Push on Consumer Protection” free and on demand.